Study-Program-Applied-Computer-Science/software-architecture-and-development-collablab/README.md

 # Software Architecture and Development CollabLab

-This repository is created by GitHub Classroom for the software architecture and development collab lab.
+This repository is created by GitHub Classroom for the Software Architecture and Development CollabLab

 Recipe Management System - Cooking Assistant